danlawless/lightstream/articled-md/articles-of-association/Light Stream Ministry - Articles of Association.md

 # Light Stream Ministry

 ## Articles of Association of Light Stream Ministry
-**A Faith in GOD Based Private Ministerial Association**
+**A Faith in SOURCE Based Private Ministerial Association**

 ---

 ## 1. Name

-The name of this Private Ministerial Association shall be **Light Stream Ministry**, and the aforesaid Private Association shall conduct business in the private domain as a Faith in GOD/Creator Based organization with all protections afforded by:
+The name of this Private Ministerial Association shall be **Light Stream Ministry**, and the aforesaid Private Association shall conduct business in the private domain as a Faith in SOURCE/Creator Based organization with all protections afforded by:

 - The Universal Declaration of Human Rights (UDHR)
 - The United States of America 1st Constitution (USA1C)
 - The Constitutions of the several States
 - The Canadian Charter of Rights
-- Governed by equitable laws according to the Bible, God's law
+- Governed by equitable laws according to the Bible, Source law

-GOD is sovereign and we are the heirs to the kingdom.
+SOURCE is sovereign and we are the heirs to the kingdom.

 ---